 The projects and issues I was being asked to address did not move me.
 I wondered why doesn’t that parent dealing with substance abuse care enough to change that baby’s diaper or play games with their child?
 What causes people to ignore the small things they can do to improve the overall health, safety and well-being of an unhappy unproductive workplace?
 Why won’t that secretary sign up to take those free college courses with her friend to advance and progress beyond that desk?
 Why do those executives think that the problems within the organization have more to do with others instead of them?
 Can it really be a simple as I think it is to make a lasting impact in a complex situation?
 I wanted to change the world.
 I wanted people to love what they do and love who they are.
 Loving who you are is the best way to be well equipped and willing to love and meet the needs of those around you.
 In the same way that leadership and personal accountability are the hallmarks of any solution I proposed, I challenged myself to be the change I wanted to see in the world.
 On the job, I chose to focus my energies on the parent that wanted to nurture and care.

 The secretary that was ready to advance – alone if need be.
 The executive that wanted to learn how to lead with integrity.
 Simultaneously, I began to challenge myself to pursue a career path with unspeakable joy.
 My personal and professional development became a priority in my life.
 I began looking for effective ways to love and accept myself.
 Where is my responsibility for this circumstance.
 What can I learn about myself in this experience?
 What is the difference between what I say and what I do?
 Why is that person pushing my buttons and what lesson am I getting about myself?
 After years of starts and stops, I launched Soul Power, LLC in 2008.
-I became the Soul Power Coach™ to take what I learned over all those years and put it into The Live with Soul Power System™.
+I became the Soul Power Coach™ to take what I learned over all those years and put into helping people stand in their own purpose and power.
 I am doing this to encourage people like me who are ready to step out of the crowd and honor the spirit of love and joy that resides within all of us.
 That love and joy is what drives me to be of service to, and inspire others to embrace their own Soul Power.